SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 difficulties.
 In this article, we will focus on using one such TTS model, Open Voice, on SaladCloud , demonstrating how to harness its capabilities in a cloud-based environment.

-** If you are looking for fast deployment of OpenVoice on Salad move to [Deploying OpenVoice Application to Salad](https://docs.salad.com/docs/openvoice-text-to-speech-and-voice-cloning-guide#deploying-openvoice-application-to-salad)**
+** If you are looking for fast deployment of OpenVoice on SaladCloud move to [Deploying OpenVoice Application to Salad](https://docs.salad.com/docs/openvoice-text-to-speech-and-voice-cloning-guide#deploying-openvoice-application-to-salad)**

 ### Discover OpenVoice: The Open-Source Voice Cloning Tool